parenthetical-e/paramsearch/README.md

 paramsearch.py loguniform example.csv --num_samples=5000 --alpha='(0, 1)' --beta='(1, 100)'
 ```

+Note: A range of (0-1) is probably not what you want for a loguniform search.

 ## Normal random search
 To search these 20 normal samples where the first entry is the mean and second is the standard deviation (M, SD), run: